More than 280 people are dead and 900 injured after 2 trains derail in India

 The rescue operation was slowed because two train cars were pressed together by the impact of the accident, Jena said.

-"We are cutting some portions of the (rail cars) and carefully searching for survivors," he said, adding the search operation would likely conclude later Saturday.

-Officials said 1,200 rescuers worked with 115 ambulances, 50 buses and 45 mobile health units through the night at the accident site.
-Saturday was declared as a day of mourning in Odisha as the state's chief minister, Naveen Patnaik, reached the district to meet injured passengers.
+Officials said 1,200 rescuers worked with 115 ambulances, 50 buses and 45 mobile health units through the night.
+Saturday was declared as a day of mourning in Odisha.

 Villagers said they rushed to the site to evacuate people after hearing a loud sound created by the train coaches going off the tracks.